Pure Natural Inflation Passes the ACT: Conclusions

-In this work we revisited the Pure Natural Inflation model in light of the latest results from the Atacama Cosmology Telescope.
 We explored the model predictions across the ($p,F$) parameter space and presented the resulting trajectories in the $(n_s,r)$ plane.
 We then included post-inflationary evolution considering (i) instantaneous reheating, (ii) fixing the pivot scale to exit $N_k=50$ e-folds before the end of inflation, and (iii) a simple perturbative reheating channel through an axion-gauge-field coupling.

 Our main result is that PNI continues to provide an excellent fit to the latest ACT constraints, with viable regions that remain compatible with CMB bounds while predicting potentially observable tensor modes.
 Notably, this agreement is achieved within a particularly economical and natural framework: it does not rely on non-minimal couplings to gravity, nor does it require non-standard reheating assumptions.
-In this sense, PNI stands out as one well-motivated inflationary scenario that remains both theoretically controlled and observationally successful in light of current ACT data.
+In this sense, PNI stands out as one well-motivated inflationary scenario that remains both theoretically controlled and observationally successful even when ACT data is combined with DESI.

 We performed a similar analysis for a phenomenological extension of the model to negative $p$ values.
 We find that in this case small negative values with $|p|<1/4$ are compatible with the findings by ACT.